 - Core competencies of public health professionals and vector biologists

-Graduates of the MS in Entomology Vector-Borne Disease Biology program will be required to complete a mixture of instructional credits and master-level thesis research credits.
-Students are be required to establish a committee, including Dr. Laura Harrington and one other faculty member.
+Graduates of the MS in Entomology Vector-Borne Disease Biology program are required to complete a mixture of instructional credits and master-level thesis research credits.
+Students are required to establish a committee, including Dr. Laura Harrington and one other faculty member.

 A mandatory 10-week summer internship at a federal, state, or local health department or vector control agency is required.
 NEVBD will provide salary and housing support for summer internship students.
 Students can select from the following topical areas for their internship project: